nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `find CS2103T CS2101 CS3235`<br>
   Returns Any tasks having keywords `CS2103T`, `CS2101`, or `CS3235`

-#### Deleting a person : `delete`
+#### Deleting a task : `delete`
-Deletes the specified person from the address book.
+Deletes the specified task from the task manager.
 Irreversible.<br>
-Format: `delete INDEX`
+Format: `delete TASK_NAME`

-> Deletes the person at the specified `INDEX`.
+> Deletes the task at the specified `INDEX`.
   The index refers to the index number shown in the most recent listing.<br>
   The index **must be a positive integer** 1, 2, 3, ...

 Examples:
 * `list`<br>
   `delete 2`<br>
-  Deletes the 2nd person in the address book.
+  Deletes the 2nd task in the address book.
-* `find Betsy`<br>
+* `find CS2103T`<br>
   `delete 1`<br>
-  Deletes the 1st person in the results of the `find` command.
+  Deletes the 1st task in the results of the `find` command.

 #### Select a person : `select`
-Selects the person identified by the index number used in the last person listing.<br>
+Selects the task identified by the index number used in the last task listing.<br>
 Format: `select INDEX`

-> Selects the person and loads the Google search page the person at the specified `INDEX`.
+> Selects the task and loads the Google search page of the task at the specified `INDEX`.
   The index refers to the index number shown in the most recent listing.<br>
   The index **must be a positive integer** 1, 2, 3, ...

 Examples:
 * `list`<br>
   `select 2`<br>
-  Selects the 2nd person in the address book.
+  Selects the 2nd task in the address book.
-* `find Betsy` <br>
+* `find CS2103T` <br>
   `select 1`<br>
-  Selects the 1st person in the results of the `find` command.
+  Selects the 1st task in the results of the `find` command.

 #### Clearing all entries : `clear`
-Clears all entries from the address book.<br>
+Clears all entries from the task manager.<br>
 Format: `clear`

 #### Exiting the program : `exit`